AeThex-Corporation/aethex-forge/replit.md

 ## System Architecture
 AeThex is built as a full-stack web application utilizing React 18 with TypeScript for the frontend, Vite 6 as the build tool, and Express.js for the backend.
 Supabase (PostgreSQL) serves as the primary database.
 Styling is handled with Tailwind CSS, and UI components leverage Radix UI.
 TanStack Query is used for state management, and React Router DOM for routing.

-The application features a multi-realm system including Nexus, GameForge, Foundation, Labs, Corp, Staff, and Dev-Link (7 total), each with specific functionalities.
+The application features a multi-realm system including Nexus, GameForge, Foundation, Labs, Corp, and Staff (6 realms), each with specific functionalities.
+Dev-Link has been merged into Nexus as an ecosystem filter.
 Key capabilities include community features (feed, posts, comments), a Creator Network with profile passports and achievements, and a Nexus Marketplace for opportunities and contracts.

 ### Discord Integration Architecture
 Discord functionality is split between two deployments: